 NR 4040: Clinical Applications in Specialty Settings

-4 credits for B.S. in Nursing students
+4 credits for Pre-licensure Nursing students

-2 credits for B.S.
-Completion students
+2 credits for Rn-BS Nursing students

 Students apply nursing knowledge and skills in community health, occupational health, child-bearing and child rearing agencies, and function as a member of a health care team to ensure positive outcome.
 Clinical sites will include community clinics, rural hospitals, long-term care centers, senior centers, day care centers, schools, OB clinics and acute care including ante-partum labor/delivery sites, post-partum sites and newborn nursery sites.
 Prerequisite: Nursing majors only.